eddy-sh/sfcu-budgeting/README.md

 # sfcu-budgeting
-Budgeting for Stanford Federal Credit Union
+Budget information for Stanford Federal Credit Union using their account csv downloads.